doctrine/shards/AZURE_FEDERATIONS.md

 * Add API to ask about federations, federation members and so on.
 * Add Sharding Abstraction
     * If a shard is picked via distribution key and atomic value fire queries against this only
-    * If no shard is explicitly picked, execute fan out query against all shards and aggregate results
+    * Or query the global database.

 2. ORM (Object-Relational Mapper)

 * Federation Key has to be part of the clustered index of the table
     * Test with a pure Multi-Tenent App with Filtering = ON (TaskList)
     * Test with sharded app (Weather)
-* Implement API that allow users to choose the shard target for any given query

 ## Implementation Details